metaleap/gerbil-lsp/lsp/notes.md

 - the current _position_ (see note at intro of part 2. above)

 Results:
-- a flat list of zero more location _ranges_ (ie. start-end-pair) in the current file
+- a list of zero more location _ranges_ (ie. start-end-pair) in the current file

 Usually used by editors to highlight all occurrences of the current ident (whether we're on a def or on a ref), this will perhaps be a specialized list-references (see above, eg. `lookup path pos 'refs`) to look up refs _only_ in the current file.